ryanholt/content-model/definitions.md

 An **area** is a physical property that is open to the public, at least in part, and managed by the Department of Natural Resources for the purpose of conservation/recreation in relationship to the Wildlife Resources Division mission.

-###TYPES:
+###EXAMPLES INCLUDE:
-- Wildlife Management Area
+-   Wildlife Management Areas
-- Public Fishing Area
+-   Public Fishing Areas
-- Hatchery
+-   Hatcheries
-- State Park
+-   State Parks